angelomorgado/CARLA-Sensor-Visualization/README.md

 - Put the sensors information in a JSON so the code doesn't need to be rewritten

-- Collision, Lane Invasion, Obstacles sensors
+- Lane Invasion, Obstacles sensors